Edy Morales Alvarez

 Terri’s introduction to the Mission began with her first trip to San Lucas in 2001 as a chaperone for a youth trip from St. John Neumann church in Eagan, MN.
 Meeting Fr.
 Greg and having the opportunity to work beside him with a small group changed the direction and path of her career.
 That group began to support him and help him raise funds under the unofficial name: Friends of San Lucas.

 After Fr.
 Greg passed, Terri and a small group of friends continued his work and formalized what is now known as Friends of San Lucas.
 What started as a volunteer position for many years has become a staff position.
 Terri has enjoyed seeing the changes and the growth of the Mission programs and the continued miracles that happen every day with the help of the Mission staff.
 Ultimately her driving force has been to work from her heart and to help those in the San Lucas area.

-Terri is a wife, mother of three, and grandmother of three.
+Terri is a wife, mother of three, and grandmother of five.
 Her faith, family, friends and work are what bring joy and dimension to her life.

 Board of Directors

 Msgr.
 Douglas L. Grams